 bamboo societies throughout the world, which sponsors an international

-bamboo conference every four years.
+bamboo conference every three years.

 Download/View/Print ABS Bylaws (pdf format).